 Members of these genera are distributed almost worldwide, found in Europe, north-western Africa, Asia, the Americas, eastern Australia, and New Zealand.
 The flowers of most species are various shades of blue, while others are purple, violet, mauve, yellow, white, or, rarely, red.
 The four or five petals are usually fused, forming a trumpet-, funnel-, or bell-shaped flower.

 The name gentian derives from King Gentius, who ruled in Ancient Illyria 181-168 B.C., and who allegedly discovered the medicinal value of the yellow gentian (Gentiana lutea).
-Read more about this species elsewhere on this website, see Traditional medicine.
+Read about its medicinal usage at Traditional medicine.

-Other Central Asian gentian species are presented elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+Other Central Asian gentian species are presented on the page Plants – Mountain plants: Himalayan flora.

 Gentiana leucomelaena is common in Ladakh, here encountered at the saline lake Tso Kar.
 (Photo copyright © by Kaj Halberg)